Civic Learning Awards

 About the Awards

 The Chief Justice of California and State Superintendent of Public Instruction co-sponsor the Civic Learning Awards for California public schools.
-The award identifies replicable high-quality models and practices, and recognizes schools’ civic learning efforts.
+The award recognizes school-driven civic learning efforts.
 To apply, schools describe how they incorporate the six research-based proven practices in civic learning, as outlined in the Guardians of Democracy Report.
-Emphasis is placed on the depth and breadth of their efforts, and most award-winning schools require their entire student body receive at least one high-quality civic education experience during the school year.
+Emphasis is placed on the depth and breadth of their efforts, and most award-winning schools require their entire student body to receive at least one high-quality civic education experience during the school year.

 Important Dates: